Koda-Pig/jk-simple/README.md

 - Image assets are converted to webp and minified.
 - Iframes and videos are only loaded once they are scrolled into view.
 - SVG icons are inlined in the html.
+- HTML is minified with a custom script.

 These optimisations result in a Lighthouse score of (96 ~ 99)/100.